elmtree-askmo/cloudcannon-app/content/learn/sociology/how-do-cultural-resistance-movements-work-to-preserve-traditions-in-the-face-of-globalization.md

 url: /learn/sociology/questions/how-do-cultural-resistance-movements-work-to-preserve-traditions-in-the-face-of-globalization
 score: -1.0
 related_article1:
-    id: 165984
+    id: 165981
-    title: What role did the Industrial Revolution play in the historical development of the world system?
+    title: >-
+        What were the key factors that contributed to the historical context of globalization in terms of travel and mobility?
     subject: Sociology
-    url: /learn/sociology/questions/what-role-did-the-industrial-revolution-play-in-the-historical-development-of-the-world-system
+    url: /learn/sociology/questions/what-were-the-key-factors-that-contributed-to-the-historical-context-of-globalization-in-terms-of-travel-and-mobility
 related_article2:
-    id: 165982
+    id: 165997
-    title: How has technological integration influenced contemporary globalization?
+    title: >-
+        What are the key components of trade dynamics in global trade agreements?
     subject: Sociology
-    url: /learn/sociology/questions/how-has-technological-integration-influenced-contemporary-globalization
+    url: /learn/sociology/questions/what-are-the-key-components-of-trade-dynamics-in-global-trade-agreements
 related_article3:
-    id: 165991
+    id: 165989
-    title: How have communication technologies advanced in recent years, and what impact have they had on global connectivity?
+    title: >-
+        How do multinational corporations exert economic power through global operations?
     subject: Sociology
-    url: /learn/sociology/questions/how-have-communication-technologies-advanced-in-recent-years-and-what-impact-have-they-had-on-global-connectivity
+    url: /learn/sociology/questions/how-do-multinational-corporations-exert-economic-power-through-global-operations
 related_article4:
-    id: 165993
+    id: 165998
-    title: What are the major environmental challenges associated with climate change?
+    title: >-
+        How does wealth distribution affect economic inequality on a global scale?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-major-environmental-challenges-associated-with-climate-change
+    url: /learn/sociology/questions/how-does-wealth-distribution-affect-economic-inequality-on-a-global-scale
 related_article5:
-    id: 165996
+    id: 165997
-    title: How do regional disparities contribute to economic inequality?
+    title: >-
+        What are the key components of trade dynamics in global trade agreements?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-regional-disparities-contribute-to-economic-inequality
+    url: /learn/sociology/questions/what-are-the-key-components-of-trade-dynamics-in-global-trade-agreements
 ---

 &nbsp;